neuralgraphdatabases/awesome-logical-query/README.md

 </details>

-### EFO-1 Queries with Cycles
+### Real EFO-1 dataset

+Rethinking the EFO-1 formulation by introducing leaf nodes, multi edge, and cycle.
 For standard FB15k, FB15k-237, and NELL - 9 new query types (10 with reworked `pni` type) including:
 -  `l` - queries with existentially quantified variables as leaf nodes (2il, 3il)
 -  `m` - queries with multiple relation projection edges from one variable to another (2m, 2nm, 3mp, 3pm, im)
 -  `c` - queries with cycles (3c, cm)

 All new query have 5000 instances in three KGs.
-Introduced in [On Existential First Order Queries Inference on Knowledge Graphs](https://arxiv.org/pdf/2304.07063.pdf), arxiv 2023
+Introduced in [On Existential First Order Queries Inference on Knowledge Graphs](https://arxiv.org/pdf/2304.07063.pdf), arxiv 2023.
+The dataset can be downloaded from [here](https://drive.google.com/drive/folders/17bPr6_ESqh5D0LgWNgpE4mY8gpg2iC5o?usp=sharing).

 #### EPFO queries with Literals